LAGoM-NLP/transtokenizer/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `tik-to-tok` for local development.
+Here's how to set up `transtokenizer` for local development.

-1. Fork the `tik-to-tok` repo on GitHub.
+1. Fork the `transtokenizer` repo on GitHub.
 2. Clone your fork locally

     ```
-    $ git clone git@github.com:your_name_here/tik-to-tok.git
+    $ git clone git@github.com:your_name_here/transtokenizer.git
     ```

 3. Ensure [poetry](https://python-poetry.org/docs/) is installed.